bloominstituteoftechnology/web-module-challenge-array-methods-and-callbacks/README.md

 - [ ] Create a function that takes a country code as a parameter and determines how many goals that country has scored in World Cup games since 1930.
 - [ ] Use `.map` to format country names into `<h1>` HTML headers.

+## FAQ

+**Where is my data?**

+Your data lives in a file called `fifa.js`.
+In order to work with and use your data in the `index.js` file, we used the import function of JavaScript.
+The first line in your file should be `import { fifa } from "fifa.js"`, which will save all of the data into an object called fifa.
+You can confirm that your data has been imported correctly by running `console.log(fifa)` in your `index.js` file.

 ## Testing FAQ

 ![instructions screenshot](assets/instructions.png)